Lawyers Subscribe Here

 If the police are talking to you, it is because they want a reason to arrest you.
-SHUT UP.
+Shut up.
+You will not talk your way out of jail

 If the police have contacted you, or stopped you on the street, it is because they believe you have committed an offense and intend to arrest and charge you with something.
 It is not a social call.